cockroachdb/docs/src/current/_includes/v23.1/sql/privileges.md

 Privilege | Levels | Description
 ----------|--------|------------
-`ALL` | Database, Schema, Table, Sequence, Type | Grants all privileges at the database, schema, table, sequence, or type level.
+`ALL` | System, Database, Schema, Table, Sequence, Type | Grants all privileges at the system, database, schema, table, sequence, or type level.
 `BACKUP` | System, Database, Table | Grants the ability to create [backups]({% link {{ page.version.version }}/backup-and-restore-overview.md %}) at the system, database, or table level.
 `CANCELQUERY` | System | Grants the ability to cancel queries.
 `CHANGEFEED` | Table | Grants the ability to create [changefeeds]({% link {{ page.version.version }}/change-data-capture-overview.md %}) on a table.